Prairie Grove man guilty of murdering baby in his care

 "It was a fitting end to a terrible case.
 The actions of one man have affected the lives of numerous people," Durrett said.
 "There's a mother out there who will never be the same and a baby who was only able to breathe the air of life for two weeks.
 I hope this will let her start the process of healing."

-The body of Jessie Kenneth Lewis was found March 26, 2019, in the apartment by his mother, Angela Lewis, and his grandmother, Wanda McCain, on March 28.
-Police said Angela Lewis, 36, had been in a local hospital since March 21, 2019, being treated for complications from childbirth.
+The body of Jessie Kenneth Lewis was found in the apartment by his mother, Angela Lewis, and his grandmother, Wanda McCain, on March 28, 2019.
+Police said Angela Lewis, 36, had been in a local hospital for the previous seven days being treated for complications from childbirth.

 Mark Lewis was arrested in Farmington on a warrant for failure to appear.
 Angela Lewis checked herself out of the hospital when she learned Lewis had been arrested.